Bw3ll/JOP_ROCKET/README.md

 **Update: November 29, 2021: I have uploaded the slides for @Hack in Ryadh and also a white paper on Shellcodeless JOP.
 The silent demo videos useed in the talk may be found here: https://www.youtube.com/playlist?list=PLynyJsHgQaJ3AfQGKVkeZJ9cWa7mIqDMV**

+**Update: December 1, 2022: I have added a Q & A at the end of this GitHub, which includes links to resources (talks and papers).

 Current version: 2.15

 The Jump-oriented Programming Reversing Open Cyber Knowledge Expert Tool, or JOP ROCKET, is a tool designed to help facilitate JOP gadget discovery in an x86 Windows environment.
 This tool was released at DEF CON 27, where it was the subject of a talk by Dr. Bramwell Brizendine and Dr. Josh Stroschein.
 A major update is under development was released this September, 2020, with minor updates planned in the near future.